 1. The Syrian Studies Assocation (SSA) Newsletter appears twice a year, and contains articles, association news, research notes, and book reviews related to Syria.
-For further information about the newsletter and related publications.
 Contribution deadlines for feature, news, and research article proposals covering issues of contemporary or historic interest in Bilad al-Sham and modern Syria are listed on the News page.

 2. To stay informed about SSA announcements and events, 'like' the SSA's Facebook Site.

 3. The SSA has held the following events at the 2014 MESA meeting: